aunum/gold/README.md

 Feel free to open an MR for any issues or feature requests.

 The project is fairly simple to hack on, environments are provided through [Sphere](github.com/pbarker/sphere).

+Feel free to ping @pbarker on Gopher slack.

 ## Roadmap
 - [ ] More agents, more environments; see [Future Thoughts](#future-thoughts)